Fall 2021 Career Fairs:

-OCS will be hosting spring virtual career fairs using the Crimson Careers virtual career fair platform.
+OCS will be hosting our Fall 2021 and Spring 2022 career fairs using the Crimson Careers virtual career fair platform.
 With this platform, students can engage with employers via video conversations as 1-on-1 and/or group chats.
 Students will be able to access the fair platform through their Crimson Careers account.
 Crimson Careers is powered by Symplicity.

 - Preparing for Virtual Fairs

 - Ending a Chat and Leaving the Fair

 - Frequently Asked Questions

 Please email firstname.lastname@example.org with any questions.

 - RSVP in Crimson Careers to confirm your participation and to access a short video on what to expect during the fair.

 - To RSVP, login to your Crimson Careers account, navigate to Events > click "More Filters" > select "Virtual Career Fairs" > click Appy.
 Click into the specific career fair and select "Attend".